-This revenge tale takes place in the deliciously morose, macabre city of Dunwall, which is as much a character as Corvo or Emily.
+This revenge tale takes place in the deliciously morose, macabre city of Karnaca, which like Dishonored’s Dunwall, is as much a character as Corvo or Emily.
 The levels are positively riddled with fiction — notes, book excerpts, paintings, and audio recordings create a snackable narrative that I found endlessly fascinating.
 The Arkane team continues to design some of the most detailed, most interactive levels seen in modern game design, and I applaud them for it.

-Few details have been overlooked.
+Seemingly no detail has been ignored.
 New character animations help the combat and traversal feel more grounded, more physical, in a way I’ve not seen outside of games like Mirror’s Edge.

 Thus far, Dishonored 2 is shaping up to be one hell of a love letter to fans of this genre — it’s due out this November for PS4.
 Leave any questions in the comments!